comp-machine-learning-spring2022/syllabus-spring2022/csc294-syllabus/assignments.md

 To prepare students to tackle the course’s motivating questions - especially _What habits of mind do we need to develop to become machine learning practitioners?_ -  there are a variety of assignments in this course.
 Each week will be a mix of reading about machine learning topics, discussing and debating concepts, implementing algorithms and ideas in code, and constant reflection about our learning and professional development.
 All best by dates are posted on the Detailed Course Schedule.

 :::{note}
-The [Detailed Course Schedule](https://docs.google.com/document/d/12zppEXeUKFf764wLZJabBfvyTF5gR-3AjwREnvRz_BQ/edit?usp=sharing) lists the due dates for the course.
+The [Detailed Course Schedule](https://docs.google.com/document/d/12zppEXeUKFf764wLZJabBfvyTF5gR-3AjwREnvRz_BQ/edit?usp=sharing) lists the best by dates for the course.
 To view it, please log into your **Smith** account.
 :::

 ## Assignments